thephpleague/statsd/README.md

 # StatsD PHP Library

-A simple library for working with StatsD in PHP
+A simple library for working with StatsD in PHP.

 ## Install